Self Care + Health

 • Do you say negative things to yourself in your head?
 Or even out loud?
 “You look so fat”.
 “How could you be so dumb.”
 What an idiotic thing to do.”
 “Who would want me?”
 Any of those sound familiar?
 They are lies.
 By the way, you may want to check out my article, Do You Feel Fat?
 The Big Lie.

 • Do you have difficulty saying no when you need or want to?
-We all have obligations, but if you take on more then you can handle on a regular basis because you are afraid of what people will think if you say no, then check yourself.
-Your low self esteem is talking for you.
+We all have obligations, but if you take on more than you can handle on a regular basis because you are afraid of what people will think if you say no, then check yourself.
+Your low self-esteem is talking for you.

 • Do you have difficulty accepting compliments?
 It’s one thing to be humble, it’s another to not believe you deserve accolades.